kpi-tuke/yajco/README.md

 `id superman`

-Language will consists of one language concept called **`SimpleIdentifier`**.
+Language will consist of one language concept called **`SimpleIdentifier`**.
 We will implement it as a Java class with the same name.
 In order to specify main (root) concept of language, it is needed to mark it with **`@Parser`** annotation.
 Each constructor represents concrete syntax of a language.
 Annotation `@Before` serves for specifying a keyword `id` as a required word before identifier.
 Identifier consists of small latin characters, which is specified by regular expression inside **`@TokenDef`** annotation defined inside `@Parser` annotation.
-Parameter name is automatically maped to corresponding `TokenDef` name.
+Parameter name is automatically mapped to corresponding `TokenDef` name.
 ```java
 package mylang;